What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Ripe peaches

-Canned fruits without syrup chunks
+Chunks Pack canned fruits without syrup

 3. Is it okay to eat rice or pasta with new braces?